zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

 Where does workplace stress come from?
-This pie chart from 2006 gives us a clue.

 Workloads, people issues, job security, and juggling work and life demands can all contribute.
+Although it's not listed, politics is also becoming an issue causing stress in the workplace.

 ---
 class: img-caption